jorgebucaran/superfine/README.md

 </script>
 ```

-Why `init` instead of `state`, or `update` rather than `actions` is beside the point.
+Why `init` instead of `state`, or `update` rather than `actions` is not important.
 Moving `start` to a different module would be a good idea too, but having it all in the same file helps to see the big picture.

 Now it's your turn to take Superfine for a spin.
 If you get stuck and need help, please file an issue, and we'll try to help you out.
+In particular, the [Hyperapp Slack](https://hyperappjs.herokuapp.com) is a great way to get help quickly.
 Looking for more examples?
 [Here you go](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).
-Good luck!

 ## Attributes